Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Introduction

 \section{Introduction}

 Users of language models often issue queries that are underspecified \cite{sparckjones07, clarke2009effectiveness, ziegler2019fine, keyvan2022approach,herlihy2024overcoming}, but common evaluation practices for language models do not account for this.
 Consider an evaluator presented with a language model's response to an underspecified query such as ``\textit{Is coffee good for you?}'' (Figure~\ref{fig:problem}).
 A language model might respond with an explanation about benefits like antioxidants and mental alertness, but this output would be unacceptable to users with certain health conditions.
-Can an evaluator make an informed judgment about response quality without further details about the intended user's preferences, background or criteria for the response to be useful?
+Can an evaluator make an informed judgment about language model response quality without clear guidance on factors that reveal the intended user's preferences, background or other necessary criteria for the response to be useful?